• Skip to primary navigation

 The Indian festive season is jam-packed with excitement and cuisine!
 At this time of year, we cook a lot of sweets and snacks.

 This easy Magas recipe, made with the goodness of gram flour, ghee, and sugar, will be enjoyed by people of all ages.
-You can also make Magas ladoo with this same recipe.
+You can also make Magas ladoo using the same recipe.
 I learned this recipe from my Gujarati friend, Shalvi Shah.

 For all the North Indians, this recipe is very similar to besan burfi.
-The only difference is for besan burfi, we make a sugar syrup, while in this recipe, the sugar is added directly to the roasted besan.
+The only difference is for besan burfi; we make sugar syrup, while in this recipe, the sugar is added directly to the roasted besan.

 Serve this delectable recipe on a special occasion to indulge yourself and your family!